avatarr8/GE214/index.md

 - Slack [sign up / download](https://slack.com/)
 Slack is increasingly the standard for communication in digital-work, so we will be using it for this class for most of our communication and assignments (see below).
 Even if you only learn how to navigate slack this semester, this class will be worth it for professional development -- though I would prefer you also learn how to make engaging maps.
 I encourage you to install the desktop client on your own computer / mobile device if you wish.
 The web interface works fine, but is a slight hassle.
+ - Use this [link](https://join.slack.com/t/slack-z4l4788/shared_invite/zt-vngeiuip-d3EJtVAcIWFN9EZ25LObWg) to join our Slack Workspace

 - Storymaps / ArcGIS online (account created via WSU) ArcGIS online and Storymaps will be the one non-free software we use all semester -- though it is free to you now as a WSU student.
 There is nothing to install.